bigwiv/Biopython-cn/chr10.rst

 the ``parse`` function instead.
 This function allows us to iterate over the records in the file.

-For example, let°Øs parse the full Swiss-Prot database and collect all the descriptions.
+For example, let‚Äôs parse the full Swiss-Prot database and collect all the descriptions.
 You can download this from the `ExPAYs FTP site <ftp://ftp.expasy.org/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.dat.gz>`__ as a single gzipped-file ``uniprot_sprot.dat.gz`` (about 300MB).
 This is